newsddnd/Projec/README.md

 2. Selecting Courses: Enter the names of courses you are interested in, separated by commas.
 If a course is not found, you will be notified.
 You can press enter without typing anything to exit this step.
 3. Selecting Instructors: Optionally, enter the names of preferred instructors, separated by commas.

 # This program is rough and crude.
+As I tried to add more features to this program, I found it was beyond my reach.
+So this probably would be the ultimate version.